vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/woof-CE.md

 * `pdrv` is gone: the partition containing Puppy files can be specified only using `pupsfs=$UUID`.
 * SAVEMARK and SAVESPEC are gone: the partition containing the save file/folder can be specified only using `psave=$UUID`.
 * Rarely-used boot codes like `pimod` and `pwireless` are gone.
+* `puppyhelp` displays short and easy to maintain .md files, instead of displaying outdated and lengthy .html files using a web browser.
+Documentation is expanded to cover topics like boot codes, PUPMODEs and even rebuilding the currently running OS, allowing the user to learn the new system in offline-first manner.

 ### Compatibility